 Local groups, towns and neighborhoods work together to provide free dog friendly groomed or packed Nordic trails.
-Mountain States Snowcats works with HTA and the Towns of Winter Park and Fraser to groom the Fraser River Trail from Winter Park Resort to Safeway.
-Grand Nordic grooms the Fraser to Granby Trail from Fraser all the way to Granby.
-For more information on each entity, click on their logo or website.
+Mountain States Snowcats works with Headwaters Trails Alliance (HTA) and the Towns of Winter Park and Fraser to groom the Fraser River Trail from Winter Park Resort to Safeway.
+HTA grooms the Fraser to Granby Trail from Fraser all the way to Granby.
+They have secured funding and pay staff to groom.

 Free Groomed Cross Country Ski Trails

 Rendezvous Trails – East of Winter Park.
 Visit their website for details: rendezvouscolorado.com/trails/